How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 How and When to Raise Your Life Coaching Fees

-There are three scenarios in which you should be raising your life coaching fees: when you desperately need to, before you need to, and on a regular basis.
+There are three scenarios in which you should be raising your life coaching fees:

 Take the aforementioned example of financially scraping by.
-Clearly, there’s a need to be bringing in more money here, so raising your fees here makes sense.
+Clearly, there’s a need to be bringing in more money here, so raising your fees makes sense.

 How to Set up a Refund Policy